 Across many models, we see recurring patterns that line up with broader industry reports.

-- Latex and latex hybrids often sit near 6.5 to 8.0, depending on build.
+- Latex and latex hybrids often sit around 3.25 to 4.0, depending on the build.

-- Traditional innerspring designs usually fall below 6.0, sometimes much lower.
+- Traditional innerspring designs usually fall below 3.0, and some land much lower.

 What High, Medium, and Low Motion Isolation Feel Like

-On beds with very high isolation, Jenna describes Ethan’s moves as “background noise” at most.
-She may notice a gentle shift in pressure, but not a real jolt.
-Mia may not notice anything at all during routine turns.
-The glass test often shows only small ripples.
+On beds with very high isolation, Jenna describes Ethan’s movement as background noise at most.
+She may notice a small shift in pressure, but not a real jolt.

-This range fits many hybrids and some latex builds.
-In daily use, partners feel some motion, yet it usually stays tolerable.
+This is where many hybrids and some latex builds land.
+You notice some movement, but it usually stays manageable.

-Jenna may notice Ethan’s returns, yet she does not wake fully each time.
-Mia may feel a quick wave when Marcus or Jamal flops to the side.
-The glass test shows visible motion but no tipping.
+Jenna may notice Ethan’s return, but she does not usually wake fully each time.
+Mia may catch a quick wave when Marcus or Jamal drops into bed more abruptly.

-That kind of mattress might still work for solo sleepers or couples who on rare occasions share the bed.
-It rarely suits people who care about shared sleep quality every night.
+That kind of mattress can still work for solo sleepers or occasional guest use, but it rarely suits people who care about uninterrupted shared sleep.

 How Our Motion Isolation Testing Helps Different Sleepers